Minimum Admission Requirements

 |Medical Terminology||1 - 3|

-remaining to be taken in the spring semester after they apply.
 In addition to the required prerequisites, students are recommended to complete Human Growth and Development, and the following courses are also helpful: Physics, Effective Writing, Public Speaking, and Computer Literacy.

 3) Candidates must achieve competitive scores on the Graduate Record Examination (GRE) taken within the past five years.
+The code for submitting scores to the School of Occupational Therapy at Belmont University with the GRE is 1203.